Introduction to microRNA

 microRNAs (miRNAs) are endogenous, non-coding RNA molecules approximately 21–23 nucleotides in length.
 They play a critical role in post-transcriptional regulation of gene expression in eukaryotic cells.
 Unlike messenger RNAs (mRNAs), miRNAs do not encode proteins but function as regulators that suppress gene expression through base-pairing interactions with target mRNAs.
 Their discovery has added a new dimension to the central dogma of molecular biology.

-microRNA Biogenesis: From Gene to Function
+🔬 microRNA Biogenesis and Function: From Gene to Silencing Machinery

 Mechanism of Gene Silencing by miRNAs